sudarshan-96/sudarshan-96/README.md

 ## 🧑‍💻 About Me

-🎓 Final year B.Tech CSE student at GVR&S College of Engineering & Technology
 🔐 Passionate about **Cybersecurity**, **Ethical Hacking**, and **Defensive Security**
 📊 Skilled in **Data Analytics**, **Visualization**, and **Problem Solving**
-⚙️ Currently building knowledge through projects, hackathons, and internships
+⚙️ Building knowledge through projects, hackathons, and internships
 🌱 Always learning | Always experimenting | Always improving
+💼 Open to opportunities in **Cybersecurity** and **Data Analytics**

 ---